scarecrow2003/easyphoto/UserStory.md

 As a photographer, make up artist or graphic designer, I am able to scan a job barcode to complete the job.
 As a photographer, make up artist or graphic designer, I am able to scan a job barcode to generate another barcode for front admin scan if the job is not assigned to me.
 As a front admin, I am able to scan a photographer, make up artist and graphic designer generated barcode to confirm job assignment change.

+************
+Statistics
+Company Admin:
+As a company admin, I am able to view a graph of average time each task takes.
+As a company admin, I am able to compare average time takes of our company with other company